connext/monorepo/README.md

 **Our contracts will:**

--If needed, swap the passed in token to the Nomad version of the same asset.
+-If needed, swap the passed in token to the minted version of the same asset.
-Call the Nomad contracts with a hash of the tx details to initiate the 30-60m message across chains.
+Call the messaging contracts with a hash of the tx details to initiate the 30-60m message across chains.

 -Emit an event with the tx details.
 Routers observing the origin chain with funds on the destination chain will:
-Simulate the transaction (if this fails, the assumption is that this is a more "expressive" crosschain message that requires authentication of the call and verification of the data, and so it must go through the slow Nomad process only).
+Simulate the transaction (if this fails, the assumption is that this is a more "expressive" crosschain message that requires authentication of the call and verification of the data, and so it must go through the slow process only).

 **Routers (Active Liquidity Providers) will:**